If “data is the new oil”, then “PII is the new petrol”.

 What’s the Damage?

-Since its rollout in May 2018, GDPR has raked up millions in fines.
-One of the first significant offenders that the ICO (Information Commissioner’s Office) made an example of was British Airwarys, whose users were redirected to a malicious website when they clicked on the official BA site, resulting in the personal information of 500,000 customers being stolen.
-The regulatory body slapped a whopping £ 183,000,000 fine on the airline, that translated to 1.5 percent of its revenue in 2017.
+Since the roll-out from 28th May 2018, GDPR has raked up millions in fines.
+One of the first significant case was British Airways, where users were redirected to a malicious website from the official BA site.
+The personal information of 500,000 customers were stolen.
+The regulatory body slapped a whopping £ 183,000,000 fine on the airline, this translated to 1.5 percent of its revenue in 2017.